harness/developer-hub/docs/platform/git-experience/git-ratelimit-bestpractice.md

 description: Harness Git Experience is a powerful tool, but dealing with Git Rate Limits is often a difficult issue for customers.
 Here are some handy suggestions to help you with your Git Experience Journey
 ---

-Harness Git Experience provides many powerful capabilities, such as integrating Harness with your Git version control and providing an " as-a-code" experience with Harness.
-However, customers must always be mindful of the possibility of hitting [GitHub Rate Limits](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api).
+Harness Git Experience provides many powerful capabilities, such as integrating Harness with your Git version control and providing an **as-a-code** experience with Harness.
+However, users must always be mindful of the possibility of hitting [GitHub Rate Limits](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api).

 Harness has lowered the possibility of encountering Rate Limits with some options.